PSYD Course Descriptions

 3 hours

 Focuses on understanding the basic processes and distinguishing features among the major categories of mental disorders and becoming familiar with standard diagnostic categories and systems.
-Assessment and case reports using DSM IV criteria are emphasized.
+Assessment and case reports using DSM V criteria are emphasized.

 PSYD 503 Learning, Cognition & Emotion